What is it like to live in Macau?

 First, the language barrier.
 Macau speaks predominantly Chinese, and ten years ago, English was beginning to be spoken by locals.

-It was hard to communicate, so I learned to master the “sign language” and studied basic Cantonese to be able to adapt.
+It was hard to communicate, so I learned to master the “sign language” and studied basic Cantonese to adapt.

 Second, food and culture.

-Macao has a very different culture compared to the Philippines, so I needed to adjust and learn how to respect it, which helped my understanding of other’s traditions and norms.
+Macao has a very different culture than the Philippines, so I needed to adjust and learn how to respect it, which helped my understanding of others’ traditions and norms.

-I love Macau because life here is simple: No traffic, less pollution, no intermittent internet connection, and most importantly, it is only a two-hour plane ride away from my home country, the Philippines.
+I love Macau because life here is simple: No traffic, less pollution, no intermittent internet connection, and most importantly, only a two-hour plane ride away from my home country, the Philippines.

-I also love Macao because it has accepted me and many other expatriates who are working to provide a better life for our families back home.
+I also love Macao because it has accepted me and many other expatriates working to provide a better life for our families back home.

-Because of our jobs in Macao, some of us were able to send our brothers, sisters, and children to school.
+Because of our jobs in Macao, some of us could send our brothers, sisters, and children to school.

 Because of that, I’ll forever be grateful to this city that I love.